csswizardry/CSS-Guidelines/README.md

 selector.

 Make sure your key selector is never an element/type selector or object/abstraction class.
-We never want to see selectors like `.sidebar ul{}` or `.footer .media{}` in our theme stylesheets.
+You never really want to see selectors like `.sidebar ul{}` or `.footer .media{}` in our theme stylesheets.

 Be explicit; target the element you want to affect, not its parent.
 Never assume